 Some other health benefits of Lycopene are:

-- Lycopene may help in improving your eyesight – prevention of cataract, macular degeneration, etc.
+- Lycopene may help in improving your eyesight – preventing cataracts, macular degeneration, etc.

 - Lycopene’s antioxidants may help in preventing epileptic seizures and memory loss associated with Alzheimer’s.